orbitalchicken/Roadmap/README.md

 	OK - When you open Banshee, and close the window, a notification is shown beyond borders of desktop.
 You can see only top left corner of notification.
 	OK - mintmenu: multiple issues with compiz
 	OK - mintmenu: Multiple Menu Entries – The menu has two entries for gnome-disk, libreoffice draw, and mate-volume-control in the ‘All’ category.
-This will appear when you first log into the system, but will disappear if you search through the menu and then look in the ‘All’ category caja-dropbox depends on dropbox, which is missing in repository
+This will appear when you first log into the system, but will disappear if you search through the menu and then look in the ‘All’ category
+	OK - caja-dropbox depends on dropbox, which is missing in repository hibernation mode is missing
+	xdg-open /home --> opens Firefox instead of caja

 KDE
 ---